Air Koryo: Expansion

-Jet operations commenced in 1975 when the first Tupolev Tu-154 was delivered for service from Pyongyang to Prague, East Berlin, and Moscow with refueling stops in Irkutsk and Novosibirsk, as the Tu-154 had insufficient range.
+North Korea, along with some of the Warsaw nations reportedly expressed interest when the Soviet Tu-104 was introduced in 1956, even ordering a demonstration flight to Pyongyang that year.
+However, such an advanced and expensive type was not suitable for the nation's economic conditions at that time.
+Jet operations commenced two decades later in 1975 when the first Tupolev Tu-154 was delivered for service from Pyongyang to Prague, East Berlin, and Moscow with refueling stops in Irkutsk and Novosibirsk, as the Tu-154 had insufficient range.
 Tu-134s and An-24s were also delivered to start domestic services.
+From 1969 until the later 1980s, China had no direct flights to the USSR and vice-versa as a result of the Sino-Soviet Split.
+The occasional official travellers between the superpowers often transited through Pyongyang, served by both Aeroflot and CAAC.
+The regime took advantage of Pyongyang's position of being the most practical transit point as the only airport in the world that had flights both to China and the USSR, charging exorbitant landing fees for these airlines.
 The Tu-154 fleet was increased at the start of the 1980s, while the first long-haul Ilyushin Il-62 was delivered back in 1979 (two of these aircraft are used in VIP configuration), allowing Korean Airways to offer a direct non-stop service to Moscow for the first time, as well as serving Sofia and Belgrade.